Badminton Wales answers some of your frequently asked questions surrounding the impact of coronavirus on badminton.

 Q: How can I look after my mental health in this time?

 A: We understand that this has been a difficult time for many.
 We strongly recommend the following resources, for coaches and for individuals:

 Mind | NSPCC | Mental Health Foundation | NHS | UKCoaching - Mental Health Awareness for Sport and Physical Activity

 Q: How can I continue to play badminton?

-A: By following Welsh Government guidelines regarding social distancing, you are able to play singles indoors, or doubles between members of the same household.
+A: By following Welsh Government guidelines regarding social distancing you will be able to play singles indoors, or doubles between members of the same household, when we are in Tier 3.
 2m social distancing must continue to be adhered to.
 For changes in our guidance, keep an eye on our Social Medias:

 Facebook | Instagram | Twitter

 A: There are lots of great ideas online to help you keep fit.
 We suggest you look at:

 Sport Wales - #BeActive | British Heart Foundation | Shuttle Time Cymru – Couch to Court, Badminton At Home